ryankellyongh/BERDO-Analysis/README.md

 # BERDO Compliance Analysis

+Identifying High-Impact Emissions Reduction Opportunities in Boston Buildings.

 ## Introduction
-This project analyzes BERDO (Building Emissions Reduction and Disclosure Ordinance) data for Boston buildings using the 2025 reported energy and water metrics dataset.

-This analysis evaluates patterns in compliance, energy performance, and building characteristics to identify gaps and opportunities for targeted intervention.

----
+Boston’s Building Emissions Reduction and Disclosure Ordinance (BERDO) requires large buildings to report energy use, emissions, and reduce operational carbon over time.
+This project analyzes Boston’s 2025 reported energy and water metrics dataset to evaluate compliance patterns, building performance, and opportunities for targeted intervention.
+The goal is not only to identify high-energy buildings, but to understand which buildings require reporting support versus deeper decarbonization planning.

 ## Key Insight

+**Higher Energy Intensity Signals Greater Compliance Complexity**

-Buildings with higher energy use intensity (EUI) tend to fall into more complex compliance pathways, indicating that energy-intensive buildings represent the greatest opportunity for targeted emissions reduction.
+Buildings with higher Energy Use Intensity (EUI) are more likely to fall into complex compliance pathways.
+Buildings under the State Pathway show an average Site EUI of approximately 92, compared to approximately 76 for buildings already in compliance.
+This suggests that energy-intensive buildings represent the greatest opportunity for targeted emissions reduction and technical assistance.

-Buildings under the state have an average site eui of 92 compared to 76 for compliant buildings.

----

-## Data
+## Dataset

-This project uses the:
+**Source**

-**2025 Reported Energy and Water Metrics (BERDO dataset)**
+2025 Reported Energy and Water Metrics
+City of Boston BERDO Public Reporting Data

-Location:
+File Location:
 data/2025-reported-energy-and-water-metrics.xlsx

-The dataset contains building-level information including:
-- Compliance status (in compliance, not submitted, pending revisions)
-- Property type (office, multifamily, laboratory, etc.)
-- Energy Use Intensity (EUI)
-- Fuel classification (fossil vs electric/possibly clean)
-- Building size (square footage)
-- Neighborhood and location

-This data is used to evaluate how buildings are performing under BERDO requirements.

----

-## Approach

-The analysis was conducted using Python and follows a structured workflow:

-- Data loading and cleaning
-- Standardizing variables and formats
-- Exploring compliance distribution
-- Analyzing energy performance (EUI)
-- Comparing building types and fuel classifications
-- Identifying patterns across neighborhoods

----

-## Key Findings

-- Most buildings are in compliance, but a meaningful number remain not submitted or pending revisions
-- Multifamily and office buildings make up a large share of the dataset
-- Buildings with higher Energy Use Intensity (EUI) tend to face greater compliance challenges
-- Fossil fuel-based buildings remain common, indicating opportunities for electrification
-- Some neighborhoods show higher concentrations of non-submitted buildings, suggesting gaps in reporting or support

----

-## Approach

-The analysis was conducted using Python and follows a structured workflow:

-- Data loading and cleaning
-- Standardizing variables and formats
-- Exploring compliance distribution
-- Analyzing energy performance (EUI)
-- Comparing building types and fuel classifications
-- Identifying patterns across neighborhoods

----

-## Key Findings

-- 3,412 buildings are in compliance, compared to 150 pending revisions and 34 state pathways
-- Multifamily and office buildings make up a large share of the dataset, acounting for 2000 plus buildings.
-- Buildings with higher Energy Use Intensity (EUI) tend to face greater compliance challenges
-- Fossil fuel-based buildings remain common, indicating opportunities for electrification
-- Some neighborhoods show higher concentrations of non-submitted buildings, suggesting gaps in reporting or support

----

-## Tools Used

-- Python
-- Pandas
-- NumPy
-- Matplotlib
-- Jupyter Notebook

----

-## Why This Matters

-BERDO is a key policy driving building decarbonization in Boston.
-Understanding compliance patterns helps identify:

-- Which buildings may struggle to meet future targets
-- Where technical or financial support is needed
-- Opportunities for emissions reduction through electrification and efficiency improvements

-This analysis supports data-driven decision making for climate policy and building performance.

----

-## Author
+Key Variables Analyzed
+• Compliance Status
+• Property Type
+• Site Energy Use Intensity (EUI)
+• Total Site Energy Usage
+• GHG Emissions
+• Gross Floor Area
+• Building Location
+• Ownership Type

+These variables help evaluate how buildings are performing under BERDO requirements and where intervention may be most effective.

+##Methods
+The analysis was conducted using Python and followed a structured workflow:

+Data Preparation
+• Standardized column names
+• Renamed variables for clarity
+• Removed missing values in critical fields
+• Consolidated compliance labels
+• Cleaned reporting inconsistencies

+Analysis Performed
+• Compliance distribution analysis
+• Property type frequency analysis
+• Average EUI by compliance status
+• High-priority building identification
+• Correlation analysis between building size and energy intensity
+• Missing data pattern analysis

+Key Findings
+• 3,412 buildings are currently in compliance
+• 150 buildings remain in pending revisions
+• 34 buildings are under the State Pathway
+• Multifamily Housing represents the largest building category, with more than 2,000 buildings
+• Buildings with higher EUI consistently face greater compliance challenges
+• Fossil fuel dependence remains common, indicating significant electrification opportunities
+• Some neighborhoods show higher concentrations of non-submitted buildings, suggesting reporting gaps and capacity barriers

+Why This Matters
+BERDO is one of Boston’s most important climate policies for reducing building emissions.
+Understanding compliance patterns helps answer:
+Which buildings need reporting support? vs. Which buildings need deeper retrofit planning?

+This helps stakeholders:
+• prioritize technical assistance
+• improve compliance rates
+• target financing programs
+• reduce emissions more effectively
+• support equitable decarbonization

+This project supports data-driven decision-making for climate policy and building performance strategy.
+Tools Used
+• Python
+• pandas
+• NumPy
+• matplotlib
+• Jupyter Notebook
+• Excel

+Author
 Ryan Kelly
-Data Analytics Student, Northeastern University
-Experience in building performance analysis, energy data, and applied analytics
+Data Analytics Student | Northeastern University Focused on sustainability analytics, building performance, and using data to support climate policy and operational decision-making.